lingui/js-lingui/website/docs/guides/typescript.md

 # Typescript

-Lingui supports typescript types out of the box since version `3.0.0`.
+Lingui is written in Typescript and ships with TS typings out of the box.
+You should not need to do anything to get type support working.

 ## Macros types in non-React environments

-Since the opening of this issue we investigated that macros can be used on Typescript environments where React isn't required.
+We investigated how macros can be used on Typescript environments where React isn't required.

 Now we're shipping two declaration types: